 The user environment may consist of a client computing device with internal FIDO2 authenticator.
 The user may also have an external FIDO2 authenticator, such as a YubiKey, which can roam between devices.
 The authenticator makes credentials, generates cryptographic proof of user authentication, and manages the PIN.

 The client is the bridge between the authenticator and the RP.
-It implements CTAP2 and client-side WebAuthn API.
+It implements CTAP2 and client-side WebAuthn API, and verifies the identity of the RP to prevent phishing attacks.
 The client could be a browser exposing the WebAuthn API to web applications, or an OS subsystem exposing a platform-specific FIDO API to native applications such as mobile or desktop apps.

-FIDO2 credentials are based on an public key cryptographic key pair.
+FIDO2 credentials are based on a public key cryptographic key pair.

 The identity provider validates user identity and maps a FIDO2 credential public key to a user account during the registration step